Content

 Obesity or an unhealthy diet pattern

-Far too many potential factors are involved in ED for there to be one single erectile dysfunction treatment for everyone.
+Far too many potential factors can cause ED for there to be one single effective erectile dysfunction treatment for every person.

-That doesn’t prevent targeted marketing from trying to convince you of the opposite, though.
+But that reality doesn’t prevent targeted marketing from trying to convince you of the opposite.
 There’s no lack of gimmicky advertisements for penis pills or influencers who swear a magical potion took their sexual experiences from zero to 60.

-Let’s look at a few things that have been touted as natural ways to cure ED.
-Keep in mind that while some of them may help improve arousal or the ability for men to penetrate during sex, they’re not actually addressing the problem.
+Below are a few approaches that have been touted as natural ways to cure ED, despite lacking (or absent) scientific backing.
+Keep in mind that while some of them may help improve arousal or the ability for men to penetrate during sex, none actually address the underlying issue.

-One study focused on a small group of men and saw positive results, but the research was flawed.
-Menthol works on skin-level blood vessels, so it wouldn’t affect blood flow deeper inside your penis.
+One study focused on a small group of men and saw positive results.
+But, it’s important to consider that menthol works on skin-level blood vessels, so it wouldn’t affect blood flow deeper inside your penis.
 Plus, the trial was performed on an arm, not a penis.
+Furthermore, menthol can lead to burning when applied to sensitive areas like the genitals.

-There’s also “herbal Viagra” — the stuff you buy in gas stations.
+There’s also “herbal Viagra,” AKA the stuff you buy in gas stations.
 This and other herbal remedies peddle the same effects as prescription erectile dysfunction medications, but they’re made with “natural” compounds.

-Overall, these “natural” solutions for ED have limited efficacy, plus they’re far from safe, with a high risk of potential side effects and contraindications.
-In fact, the FDA (U.S. Food and Drug Administration) warns against these “gas station” supplements.
+Overall, these treatment options for ED have limited demonstrated efficacy, plus they’re far from safe, with a high risk of potential side effects and contraindications.
+In fact, the US Food and Drug Administration (FDA) warns against “gas station” male enhancement supplements.

-Many herbs have been studied for potential aphrodisiac qualities, like Panax ginseng, maca and saffron.
-Results are mixed, but even if they enhance arousal, they’re best used in conjunction with effective ED treatments to ensure long-term benefits.
+Many herbs have been studied for potential aphrodisiac qualities, like Panax ginseng, maca, and saffron.
+Results are mixed, but even if they enhance arousal, they’re best used in conjunction with approved ED treatments to ensure long-term benefits.

 If you’re in the market for an ED cure, it might be tempting to try penis gadgets that can purportedly solve the problem.